bongohead/interpretable-moes-analysis/analyses/export-data/README.md

 ## Usage
-- `export-activations.ipynb`: For several pretrained MoEs, this will run forward passes through a multilingual C4 dataset.
+- `export-activations-sm.ipynb`: For several pretrained MoEs, this will run forward passes through a multilingual C4 dataset.
 Then, it will export the pre-MLP activations, top-k expert outputs, as well as corresponding top-k expert ids and sample tokens for later reconstruction.

 - `export-activations-dense.ipynb`: For several pretrained dense models, this will run forward passes through the same multilingual C4 dataset.
 Then, it will export the pre-MLP activations and corresponding sample tokens for later reconstruction.
 - `export-topk.ipynb`: This runs forward passes through a multilingual C4 dataset, but does NOT store any activations - only the top-k expert ids and sample tokens.
 This is obviously way more memory efficient and can generate significantly larger samples!